Find Affordable College Courses

 Houston, TX

-Rice University did quite well in this year’s ranking of the best places for fine and studio arts students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large city of Houston, Rice is a private not-for-profit college with a moderately-sized student population.
+With a ranking of #6, Rice University did quite well on this year’s best schools for fine and studio arts students working on their bachelor’s degree.
+Located in the large city of Houston, Rice is a private not-for-profit college with a medium-sized student population.

 #7